 And speaking of below ground, the tunnels and platforms may not be heated, but they do offer protection against the cold New York City winter.
 Snow, sleet, wind, or rain can all be avoided once you head underground.

-If it’s your first time in New York City, I’ve got more subway and city basics in this complete NYC guide.
+Whether it’s your first time planning a trip New York City or not, I’ve got more subway and city basics in this complete NYC guide.

 Mistake #3: Not Wearing Warm Clothes or Comfy Shoes.